chentingdong/samantha/hasura/README.md

 - `npm install --global hasura-cli`
 - `bash ./docker-run.sh`
+- `hasura migrate apply --admin-secret myadminsecretkey`
 - `hasura console --admin-secret myadminsecretkey`
+- go to data tab, track all the tables in hasura database public schema.
-- hasura console will watch schema changes happened in the console and save to migrations automatically
+- hasura console will watch schema changes happened in the console and save to migrations automatically.